robocup-junior/erebus-document/content/en/docs/Tutorials/Getting started/_index.md

 ---

 ## First Steps to start with Erebus
-In this first tutorial you will run the sample code and run your first program on the Simulator
+In this first tutorial you will run the sample code and run your first program on the Simulator.

-## Download the release
-Download the most latest release from [here](https://gitlab.com/rcj-rescue-tc/erebus/erebus/-/releases).
+This assumes you have correctly installed Webots and downloaded the release.
+If not please visit the [installation page](/docs/installation/).

 ## Run the sample code